nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 1.0: digest: sha256:355fa56eab185535a58c5038186381b6d02fd8e0bcb534872107fc249f98256a size: 1786
 ```

-After the *docker push* command ran successfully, expand the *quickstart-mp* repository and you will notice a new image has been uploaded in this repository.
+8. After the *docker push* command runs successfully, expand the *quickstart-mp* repository and you will notice a new image has been uploaded in this repository.

 ![Image uploaded](images/12.png)

-Leave the *Cloud Shell* and Container Registry repository page open; we will need them for the next labs.
+9. Leave the *Cloud Shell* and Container Registry repository page open; you will need them for the next labs.

 ## Acknowledgements